-Jeffrey Shumaker (he/him) rejoins the School of Architecture faculty as a Part-Time Instructor at the Fisher Center based in New York City beginning in Fall 2021.
-Jeffrey will be teaching classes in Urban Planning, Design and Development.
+Jeffrey Shumaker (he/him) rejoined the School of Architecture faculty as a Part-Time Instructor at the Fisher Center based in New York City beginning in Fall 2021.
+He continues to teach classes in Urban Planning, Design and Development.

-In addition to teaching for the School of Architecture, Jeffrey maintains his role as Director of Urban Planning & Design at the Bjarke Ingels Group (BIG) based in DUMBO, Brooklyn.
-Previously Jeffrey served as the Chief Urban Designer for the City of New York.
+In addition to teaching for the School of Architecture, Shumaker also teaches at the Graduate School of Architecture, Planning and Preservation at Columbia University and maintains his own consultancy called Urbanscape.
+Previously Jeffrey served as the Director of Urban Planning & Design at the Bjarke Ingels Group (BIG) and the Chief Urban Designer for the City of New York.

-Jeffrey’s work has spanned the globe and has recently included working on some of the world’s most cutting-edge masterplans including Toyota Woven City in Japan and Penang South Islands in Malaysia.
-Closer to home, Jeffrey continues to work on plans to expand NYC’s public realm including the Public Realm Plan for Downtown Brooklyn, transformation of the BQE to the BQPark and reimagining the Brooklyn Bridge as a people-first bridge between Manhattan and Brooklyn.
+Shumaker has more than 25 years of experience working as an urban designer, including ten years of public service working for the City of New York and 15 years in the private sector working for many of the world’s top architecture and urban design firms.
+His work has spanned the globe and has recently included working on some of the world’s most cutting-edge masterplans including Toyota Woven City in Japan and Penang South Islands in Malaysia.
+Closer to home, Shumaker continues to work on plans to expand NYC’s public realm including the Penn Station District, the Public Realm Plan for Downtown Brooklyn and reimagining the Brooklyn Bridge as a people-first bridge between Manhattan and Brooklyn.